Weekdays 9:30am - 7pm.

 09. The Gut Bacteria Factor

-Our body contains bacteria and lots of them.
+Our bodies contain bacteria, lots of them.
 Some benefit us, while others cause issues.
-Gut health is not a common thought of afterthought even for most of us, but it is essential to understand that an imbalance can result in weight gain and excess belly fat.
-Eating the right food promotes a healthy gut.
-Food with high fibre content helps in stabilising hunger, preventing one from overeating.
-Those low in fibre and a diet of refined carbs do the opposite.
+Gut health is not a common thought of afterthought, even for most of us, but it is essential to understand that an imbalance can result in weight gain and excess belly fat.

 10. Postpartum

 Eating for two is not true.
 In your third trimester, it is recommended that you consume 200 extra calories on top of the 2000 daily calories for women.
-Excess calories will reflect on your body - with prominent fat gain on the abdomen, arms and thighs.
+Excess calories will be reflected in your body, with prominent fat gain in the abdomen, arms, and thighs.

 Difference Between Weight Loss And Fat Loss

-It is important not to confuse yourself with the difference between weight and fat loss.
-Those struggling with their weight loss often struggle with stubborn fat, because to lose weight, you must shed the fat.
+It is important not to confuse weight loss with fat loss.
+Those struggling with weight loss often find stubborn fat hard to shed, because to lose weight, you must shed fat.

 That being said, some do not wish to reduce the numbers on their weighing scale.
 They are concerned about localised fat on their outer or inner thighs or stomach.
-This group of people usually includes those who are getting married and want to look their best on their wedding day or those with a postpartum belly.
+This group usually includes people getting married who want to look their best on their wedding day, as well as those with a postpartum belly.

-Weight Loss is about losing weight overall and can usually be achieved by dietary and lifestyle changes.
+Weight Loss is about losing weight overall and is usually achieved through dietary and lifestyle changes.
 Diet pills and adopting some fad Hollywood diet trends will not allow you to lose weight healthily!
 Beware of the negative and, most importantly, dangerous side effects of shortcut weight loss solutions.

-Besides excess calorie intake, there are also other factors that cause weight gain, such as hormonal imbalance, consuming foods that result in insulin and leptin resistance, chronic stress, food intolerance, or even lack of sleep!
+Besides excess calorie intake, other factors that cause weight gain include hormonal imbalance, consuming foods that lead to insulin and leptin resistance, chronic stress, food intolerance, or even lack of sleep!

 Reference